sarasm93/traffic-sign-memory/README.md

 When checking the javascript code with JSHint there were warnings of unnecessary semicolons on several lines in the code, for example on line 57 after the `}`.
 To solve these warnings I simply removed the semicolons that JSHint warned about.

+JSHint also sent several warnings like this one: "'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)" on several lines.
+To solve these warnings I had to go to the Configure menu at JSHint and check the "New Javascript features (ES6) option.
+After that, one last warning remained.
+It warned about a `for...loop` in the resetGame function that I used to iterate through the cards array in order to unflip the cards when the user wants to reset the game.
+The warning said "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (flippedCard, userPlay, boardBlocked)".
+I used [this Reddit page](https://www.reddit.com/r/learnjavascript/comments/7uz91c/comment/dtpuxt5/) to get a hint on how to solve this warning.
+Then I used [this MDN Web Docs page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach#converting_a_for_loop_to_foreach) to learn about the `forEach()` method and used this to convert the `for...loop` in the resetGame function to a `forEach()` method instead.
+This solved the warning.

 I also checked the accessibility of the site with Lighthouse in DevTools.
 The results for the final page is shown below.

 INFOGA LIGHTHOUSE BILD

 When testing the site with Lighthouse the first time, the SEO score was 92 and a message was shown saying the page didn´t have any meta description.
 I added a meta description and keywords in the head in the html-file and the score increase to 100.

 The first Lighthouse-test also showed an accessibility score of 95 and a message saying the background and foreground colors of the submit button didn´t have a sufficient contrast ratio.
-To solve this I changed the color (#ff0000) of the button to a deeper red (#b30000), checking with WebAIM Contrast checker to see when it was dark enough to get sufficient contrast against the white background of the game board.
+To solve this I changed the color (#ff0000) of the button to a deeper red (#b30000), checking with WebAIM Contrast checker to see when it was dark enough to get sufficient contrast against the white text in the button.
 After this change had been made the accessibility score increased to 100.

 The deployed site returns no errors when validated.
 EEEELLLLLLEEER?